pedohorse/hpaste/README.md

 # hpaste
+simple plain text snippet exchange for Houdini

+for simple and fast exchange of node packs through any messenger

-simple plain text snippet exchange for Houdini works/tested for Houdini 16.0, 15.5. should work also for 15.0 and maybe even less, to the point when Qt appeared in Houdini
+Works/tested for **Houdini 16.0, 15.5**.
+Should work also for 15.0 and maybe even less, to the point when Qt appeared in Houdini

 ## installation ##
 1. copy **hpaste** folder from python2.7libs to your local script folder